 The results can be absolutely amazing and unique, but the disadvantages of epoxy countertops should be well-considered before jumping in.

-Epoxy is primarily used as a refinishing product.
+Epoxy is a resin coating primarily used as a refinishing product.
 Applying a coating of this material can help restore or revitalize old, worn, or out-of-style bathroom countertops, kitchen countertops, and floors.

 So, you can’t really go out and buy pre-made epoxy countertops or slabs like granite, quartz, marble, or laminate countertops.
 They must be made in place.